greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/about_mvcc.html.md

 Multi-statement transactions must also record which command within a transaction inserted a row \(`cmin`\) or deleted a row \(`cmax`\) so that the transaction can see changes made by previous commands in the transaction.
 The command sequence is only relevant during the transaction, so the sequence is reset to 0 at the beginning of a transaction.

 XID is a property of the database.
 Each segment database has its own XID sequence that cannot be compared to the XIDs of other segment databases.
-The master coordinates distributed transactions with the segments using a cluster-wide *session ID number*, called `gp_session_id`.
+The coordinator coordinates distributed transactions with the segments using a cluster-wide *session ID number*, called `gp_session_id`.
 The segments maintain a mapping of distributed transaction IDs with their local XIDs.
-The master coordinates distributed transactions across all of the segment with the two-phase commit protocol.
+The coordinator coordinates distributed transactions across all of the segment with the two-phase commit protocol.
 If a transaction fails on any one segment, it is rolled back on all segments.

 You can see the `xmin`, `xmax`, `cmin`, and `cmax` columns for any row with a `SELECT` statement: